 The automated update process available with previous IDM versions is no longer supported.
-This guide describes the manual process required to update an existing deployment to IDM 7.
+This chapter describes the manual process required to upgrade an existing IDM deployment.
 At a high level, the manual update process involves the following steps:

-- 1. Install IDM 7. - 2.
+- 1. Install IDM 7.1. - 2.
 Optionally, place your existing server in maintenance mode. - 3.
-Migrate your existing IDM configuration to the new installation. - Update your repository. - 5.
+Migrate your existing IDM configuration to the new installation. - 4.
+Update your repository. - 5.
 Test that your scripts and customizations work as expected. - 6.
-Migrate existing data to the new installation. - 7.
-Migrate workflows.
+Migrate existing data to the new installation.